Carol Rama: Her studio

 Heavy black curtains were drawn over her windows.
 She stated: "Black is the colour that will help me to die.
 I'd like to paint everything black, it's a kind of incineration, a kind of wonderful agony..."
 The apartment's ceilings are high and dark.
 Charcoal grey and stale beige walls work with the dark wood floors, doors, furniture, and artefacts to further shade the rooms.
 Dwelling is this apartment at Via Napione 15 in Turin for over seventy years, Rama's studio home became an extension of herself, her persona, and her singular artistic visions.
 On one set day a week, she used to open up her workshop abode to friends and intellectuals.

-Part Museum, part asylum, part apothecary, part reliquary, part anthropological archive: her home overflows with small sculptures, talismans, relics, masks, exotic figurines, dolls, miniature charms, unusual tchotchkes, artefacts, shoes and shoe moulds, vessels, glass bottles of perfume, strands of beads, pieces of jewellery she made, hanging ornaments, exhibition posters, etchings, paintings, and pictures everywhere.
-Boxes, crates, drawers, and shelves are crammed full of strips of rubber, tape measures, hammers, scissors, brushes, markers, pencil nubs, watercolour cakes, pastels, vials of pigment, jars of ink and Flashe paint.
-Seemingly random objects take on an allegorical charge, mirroring aspects of her personality.
+Her home was filled with many objects, art pieces, and art materials.

 Popular culture

 Her name appears in the lyrics of the Le Tigre song "Hot Topic."